Koromix/tytools/lib/qt5/README.md

 ## MSVC 20xx 32-bit with static MSVCRT

-These instructions have been tested with *Qt 5.12.2*, they will probably **not work for Qt versions < 5.12**.
+These instructions have been tested with *Qt 5.12.9*, they will probably **not work for Qt versions < or > 5.12**.
 Even if they work, you may not be able to link TyTools correctly.

-Download qtbase source from http://download.qt.io/official_releases/qt/5.12/5.12.2/submodules/qtbase-everywhere-src-5.12.2.zip
+Download qtbase source from http://download.qt.io/official_releases/qt/5.12/5.12.9/submodules/qtbase-everywhere-src-5.12.9.zip

-Extract the directory inside it to "tytools/lib/qt5" and rename "qtbase-everywhere-src-5.12.2" to "i686-win32-msvc-mt".
+Extract the directory inside it to "tytools/lib/qt5" and rename "qtbase-everywhere-src-5.12.9" to "i686-win32-msvc-mt".
 Open the "VS20xx x86 Native Tools Command Prompt" and cd to this directory.